orcasound/aifororcas-livesystem/InferenceSystem/README.md

 I purposefully told git to ignore all futher changes to the file with this command: `git update-index --assume-unchanged deploy-aci.yaml`.
 This is to prevent people from thecking in their credentials into the repository.
 If you want t a change to be tracked, you can turn off this feature with `git update-index --no-assume-unchanged deploy-aci.yaml`

-# Automatic annotation data upload script PrepareDataForPredictionExplorer.py
+# Running the automatic annotation data upload script PrepareDataForPredictionExplorer.py

+This script processes audio from a segment of data and uploads it to the annotation website [https://aifororcas-podcast.azurewebsites.net/](https://aifororcas-podcast.azurewebsites.net/).

+To run the script,
 Find the connection string for blob storage account mldevdatastorage and run the following

 ### Windows